-When a life insurance policy has outlasted its usefulness, the first step is for a policyholder to consider the best next option, and for universal and whole life policies that process starts with determining that policy’s cash surrender value.
-In order to understand the surrender value and its potential benefits or drawbacks, an individual at an insurance crossroads should know how that number is determined, why a surrender could be the best option for some people, and whether a possible alternative might be more profitable.
+When a life insurance policy has outlasted its usefulness, the first step is for a policyholder to consider the best next option, and for universal life insurance and whole life insurance policies that process starts with determining the life insurance policy’s cash surrender value.

-Every situation is different, and some people might find that they need to retain their life insurance policy but still need to obtain some of the cash value that has accrued.
-In those cases, a policyholder might borrow against their cash value, arrange to pay premiums using the cash value or even take out part of the cash value while leaving the policy in effect (the second and third options are not recommended for whole life insurance policies).
+In those cases, a policyholder might borrow against the cash value of their life insurance, arrange to pay premium payments using the cash value or even take out part of the cash value while leaving the policy in effect (the second and third options are not recommended for a whole life policy).